-Keyword research and analysis is one of the most important SEO tasks you can do.
+Keyword research and SEO keyword analysis are two of the most important tasks in your SEO workflow.
 Unfortunately, it can also be one of the most time-consuming and tedious.

 But, get motivated!
 Because keywords are what connect you to your audience.
 Your use of specific words tells Google, Bing, and others what the content on your website is about and they, in turn, present relevant sites to searchers.